OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/29 November 2001.md

 ## Afterlife & Soul Topics

-- B***'s son was in a near-fatal accident and she experienced a conference with alternate selves of herself and others, including her son.
 - The conference was related to a possible check-out point for the son; he decided to add more elements to his **karmic** shopping list.
-- Karma was compared metaphorically to selecting items on a shopping list.

 ---